simgrid/simgrid/examples/README.rst

   - **Using Pstates on a host:**
     This example shows how define a set of pstates in the XML.
-The current pstate of an host can then be accessed and changed from the program.
+The current pstate of a host can then be accessed and changed from the program.

     .. tabs::